All-Mountain Ski Program

 Parent Work Obligation

-1 event during the 2018/19 Season: Please refer to this schedule for a list of WSR-hosted events that require volunteers.
-Supportive parents are a crucial element of any youth sport, and that is especially true of ski racing.
+1 event during 2018/19 season: Supportive parents are a crucial element of any youth sport, and that is especially true of ski racing.
 We cannot host events without help from our membership.
-Besides, its fun.
-Thank you!
+Meet your fellow Ski Runners members, enjoy a great catered lunch for the race workers.
+It’s fun!